Adityathorat877/Email-Marketing-Campaign/README.md

 Table of Contents
 Introduction

-Data Preprocessing
+1. Data Preprocessing

-Model Building and Evaluation
+2. Model Building and Evaluation

-CTR Improvement Estimation
+3. CTR Improvement Estimation

-Segmentation Analysis
+4. Segmentation Analysis

-Feature Importance Analysis

-Conclusion
+5. Conclusion

-1. Introduction
+## 1. Introduction
 This notebook aims to predict the likelihood of a user clicking on an email based on historical email data, such as email text, version, and user information.
 The following datasets are used:

 email_table.csv: Contains information about the emails (e.g., email ID, text, version, weekday, user country).